glandjs/gland/packages/events/README.md

 3. Write tests to cover your changes.
 4. Submit a pull request with a detailed description of your changes.

-Please review our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guidelines before starting.
+Please review our [CONTRIBUTING.md](https://github.com/medishen/gland/blob/main/docs/CONTRIBUTING.md) guidelines before starting.

 ## Security

-For details on our security practices and how to report vulnerabilities, please visit [SECURITY.md](./docs/SECURITY).
+For details on our security practices and how to report vulnerabilities, please visit [SECURITY.md](https://github.com/medishen/gland/blob/main/docs/SECURITY).

 ## License

 Gland is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/medishen/gland/blob/main/LICENSE) file for details.

-## Sponsors

-Gland is an open-source project, and its continued development is made possible by our amazing sponsors and backers.
-If you'd like to support us, consider becoming a sponsor on [OpenCollective](https://opencollective.com/gland).

----

-> **Note:** Gland is under active development.
-We appreciate your patience as we continue to enhance the framework.
-Your feedback and contributions are invaluable!